Densetsu no Starfy (video game)

-is a platform video game developed by Tose and published by Nintendo for the Game Boy Advance system exclusively in Japan on September 6, 2002.
+is a 2002 platform video game developed by Tose and published by Nintendo for the Game Boy Advance.
+It was released in Japan on September 6, 2002.
 It is the first game in The Legendary Starfy series.
-It received its first official re-release on the Nintendo Classics service on July 12, 2024, in all regions for the first time along with the other GBA entries.
+It received its re-release on the Nintendo Classics service on July 12, 2024, in all regions for the first time along with its sequels.
+It was followed by Densetsu no Starfy 2 in 2003.

 Plot

-In the game's introduction, the protagonist, Stafy, known as Starfy in Western regions, is moving things around his home, Pufftop Palace, until he trips and drops some things he was moving.
-One of them, the Magic Jar (an object that seals the antagonist of the game, known as Ogura), falls into the ocean.
-Meanwhile, a very severe thunderstorm with two tornadoes shakes Starfy out of his home into the ocean.
-Later, Old Man Lobber encounters Starfy, and Starfy tells him about the Magic Jar and Ogura, while he helps Starfy get back home by giving him swimming lessons, and gives directions.
-While Starfy heads back home, he encounters some characters he did not know previously, such as Moe the clam, and decides to help them with their problems, like finding their missing items, defeating enemies, and so on, until Starfy and his friends fight and bring back Ogura into the Magic Jar to restore peace.
+In Pufftop Palace, prince Starfy accidentally drops the Magic Jar, falling into the ocean.
+In the jar, an evil entity named Ogura escapes and summons tornadoes towards Starfy, where he falls in the ocean.
+He is rescued by Old Man Lobber and discovers Ogura has set chaos through the ocean.
+Determined to stop Ogura and return home, Starfy follows his trail, befriending a clam named Moe along the way.

+Reaching an underwater temple, Starfy discovers that a prohecy may help him bring peace to the ocean.
+However, Ogura steals it and runs to Pufftop.
+Following him, Starfy defeats Ogura and imprsions him in the jar, bringing the ocean and Pufftop to peace.

 Gameplay

-Starfy himself can run, jump, and attack via spinning; he also gains access to various transportation objects and animal familiars as the games progress.
+Starfy can run, jump, and attack via spinning; he also gains access to various transportation objects and animal familiars as the games progress.
 The game usually consists of multiple stages or worlds, with each stage split up into four sub-stages.
 Boss characters hide at the end of each world's final sub-stage.
 Most of the other sub-stages' goals are centered on retrieving a lost or stolen item for another character.
 The main task is to meet characters and find their missing items.
 There are many items to collect and many enemies to defeat.
 Players can move Starfy on land by running and jumping, but when Starfy is in watery areas, they can move him much more freely, make him push obstacles, and so on.
 The game also includes minigames, some of which are similar to Atari's Breakout series.